 In most cases the Ombudsman can only deal with complaints from the person who is personally affected by a decision or action taken by an agency.
 However, if for any reason you are unable to act for yourself the Ombudsman may accept a complaint form from:

-The Ombudsman may ask the person affected to confirm in writing that they are happy for the representative to act for them. see the Authority to Act Form.
+The Ombudsman may ask the person affected to confirm in writing that they are happy for the representative to act for them.
+See the Reasons for Representation Form.

 mail@ombudsman.wa.gov.au